baoqger/chrisbao/source/_posts/rxjs-marble-testing.md

 Recently in my development work, I came across a case where I used marble testing properly to solve the issue.

-The background is in the root `index.html` file, there is one third-party javascript library/SDK.
+The background is for my application in the root `index.html` file, there is one third-party javascript library/SDK.
 For some business reasons, after the third-party library is loaded, we bind some value to the global `window` object.

 ``` javascript
       window.onSecretLibraryLoad = (res) => {